Are you a data nerd? Do you love to distill specific information from larger trends? Sounds like economics might be the right field for you.

 If you’re considering other master’s programs online, take a look at our ranking of the top online schools.

 The ranking is weighted most heavily towards the Payscale salary value (50% of a scaled range of available salary figures), with the in-state tuition being the second strongest ranking factor.
+Like any good economist, College Choice has taken care to lay out all the factors to give you the best options in the nation.

 In-state tuition: $9,208